lonelyplanet/flamsteed/README.md

 ### RUM (real user-monitoring)

+RUM and `fs.time` is only available in browsers that are `windows.performance.timing`-capable.

+#### Built-in timing

 If the browser has
 [navigation timing capability](https://developer.mozilla.org/en-US/docs/Navigation_timing),
-flamsteed will automatically send performance data.
+flamsteed will automatically collect and send performance data from two sources:

-It uses two sources of real user monitoring data:

 * `window.performance.timing`
-* `chrome.loadTimes` (if available)
+* `chrome.loadTimes` (if available) (TODO: blocked by https://code.google.com/p/chromium/issues/detail?id=160547)

-There are three events that force a flush of RUM data:

-* "Operational" timings:

-    TTFB (time to first byte received for the main document)

-    StartRender (time to first non empty browser canvas)

-    DocumentReady (time to fully build the dom)
+Empty timings (values equal to 0) are not sent.
+There will be empty timings, for example, if the visitor leaves before `onload` has fired.

-* "Business" timings such as time-to-first-lodging are sent when `onload` fires
+To save space, timings are sent relative to `navigationStart`.

-    OnLoad (time to fully download the last resource defined by the main document)

-* Everything we have is sent when `unload` fires

-The benefit of this approach is that as much data is sent as possible.

-The downside is that, to get the full picture of a page impression, the server-side has to associate all the timing information using the `uuid`.
+#### Custom "business" timing

+The point at which the page is usuable or ready might not line up exactly within any of the built-in timings.
+For example, you might have a whole bunch of components, widgets, or ads lazy-loaded after `domComplete`, but you're specifically interested in one of them (e.g. timeline for Facebook).

+flamsteed lets you time custom events, relative to the `window.performance.timing.navigationStart` timestamp.

+    fs.time({
+        some: "data"
+    });

+NB: This is only as
+accurate and precise as the JS clock, which is not always accurate or precise.
+So flamsteed will discard timings that are less than 0, and it's advisable that you treat custom timings as benchmarks not true, accurate values.

 ### Goals